rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Get Strong.
 Build Muscles.
 Stay healthy.

-These messages are useful and we have raised consciousness over the years about the  importance of being active and regular exercising.
+These messages are useful.
+We have raised consciousness over the years about the  importance of being active and about regular exercise.

 Now is time to evolve and bring this mantra a little further.